I've always been able to see right into a person.

 Pattern recognition as survival

-I didn't become a relational strategist and systems architect because I read books about transformation.
+I didn't become a transformation coach because I read books about it.
 I became one because I've lived every version of it.

 By 25, I'd survived an attempt on my life by a boyfriend, been married, divorced, and come out as queer.
-I'd launched my first business with zero knowledge at 24, rebuilt my entire understanding of love and partnership, and learned the hard way what happens when you let other people define your worth: financially, emotionally, and otherwise.
+I'd launched my first business at 24 with zero knowledge, rebuilt my entire understanding of love and partnership, and learned the hard way what happens when you let other people define your worth.

-I've run businesses with teams, navigated the specific challenges of leadership when you're questioning everything about your identity, and made the decision to shut down a successful business during COVID to rebuild from scratch.
+I've run businesses with teams, navigated the specific challenges of leadership whilst questioning everything about my identity, and made the decision to shut down a successful business during COVID to rebuild from scratch.
 I've been the one managing staff dynamics whilst my own life was falling apart.
-I've been the leader who had to fire people, restructure operations, and make decisions that affected others' livelihoods whilst barely holding my own together.
+I've been the leader who had to fire people, restructure operations, and make decisions affecting others' livelihoods whilst barely holding my own together.

 I've navigated the death of people I loved, the end of friendships that weren't actually friendships, and family dynamics that required me to choose my peace over their comfort.
 I've been the woman paying off someone else's debt, shrinking myself to fit someone else's vision of who I should be, and performing a life that looked perfect whilst quietly falling apart inside.

 Pattern recognition wasn't something I studied.
 It's how I survived.
-When your safety depends on reading what's unsaid, when your survival requires you to predict what's coming before it arrives, you develop diagnostic capacity most people never need.
-I spent 14 years honing what I now know is my superpower: the ability to perceive the invisible architecture governing someone's reality before they've fully articulated it themselves.
+When your safety depends on reading what's unsaid, when your survival requires predicting what's coming before it arrives, you develop a capacity most people never need.
+I've spent 14 years honing what I now know is my gift: the ability to see what's governing someone's reality before they've found words for it themselves.

 The life I've built

 I'm married to a woman.
-We have a four-year-old daughter who exists because we refused to give up: nearly six years of IVF, getting pregnant on our very last embryo.
-I understand the particular exhaustion of wanting something desperately whilst trying to maintain hope through repeated disappointment.
-I know what it's like to build a family outside the traditional template, to navigate the structural complexity of queer parenthood, and to consciously architect a life that looks nothing like what I was taught to want.
+We have a four-year-old who exists because we refused to give up: nearly six years of IVF, getting pregnant on our very last embryo.
+I understand the particular exhaustion of wanting something desperately whilst trying to stay hopeful through repeated disappointment.
+I know what it's like to build a family outside the traditional template, to navigate the complexity of queer parenthood, and to consciously build a life that looks nothing like what I was taught to want.

 I'm also diagnosed OCD, ADHD, and PMDD, so I know what it's like to build a successful practice, sustain a marriage, and raise a child whilst your brain works differently.
 I've learned to work with my neurodivergence rather than against it, and I understand the specific challenges of maintaining relationships and running a business when your brain demands different structures than what's considered "normal."